 Events

-Events are dependencies between jobs or SMART folders on a shared Server.
+Events are dependencies between jobs or SMART folders on a shared Control-M/Server.
 Events enable successor jobs or SMART folders (entities) to begin execution once their predecessor entities finish execution.
 This happens when these entities have fulfilled all other defined prerequisitesClosed The part of the job definition that controls the flow of your jobs, such as an event that controls flow sequence or a resource that controls load balancing..
 An event is a type of prerequisite, along with scheduling criteria and resource requirements, that a job or SMART folder must fulfill before it can execute.

 The following image shows a number of events, which appear as lines and arrowheads between predecessor and successor jobs: